Jakey-Jakey/BeatMarker/Guide.md

 Massive thanks to the [Beat Saber Modding Group Wiki](https://bsmg.wiki) community and resources.
 This guide heavily utilizes ideas and information workflows inspired by their excellent [Basic Audio Setup guide](https://bsmg.wiki/mapping/basic-audio.html).

-Special thanks to the original authors of that guide:
+Special thanks to the original authors of that guide, their work was the foundation of this project:
 *   **Kolezan** ([BeatSaver Profile](https://beatsaver.com/profile/4285318))
 *   **Nik (n3tman)** ([BeatSaver Profile](https://beatsaver.com/profile/4286263))

-Your work provided a fantastic foundation!